 - Over the Web Services Distributed Transaction orchestration API.

 - Static content serving.

-The TCP Gateway server have following properties:
+The TCP Gateway server has the following properties:

 - Incoming and outgoing traffic handling.

 - Including frame length indicators.

 - ASCII tokens like ETX and STX